garyluoex/gary_ml_ops_data_engineer_hw/airflow/README.md

 Assumptions
 1. Note that this is not a production setup, main use case is to demonstrate the features and functionality of what a production system could loook like.
 Contains configuration and setup that are not best practices in production.
 2. Tried to keep things simple
+3. Although this is not producation ready, the technolgoies used are overkill for the homework assignment on purpose to demonstrate what are scaled up version of the pipeline should look like

 Requirement